whenglobed/gostak-translator/README.md

 NOTE: The Gostak is a puzzle game, and using this translator will spoil the game for those who wish to play it.
 I created this translator as a learning exercise and because I am a fan of Muckenhoupt's creation.
-I encourage everyone interested in made-up languages or decoding puzzles to try it out themselves: http://ifdb.tads.org/viewgame?id=w5s3sv43s3p98v45
+I encourage everyone interested in made-up languages or decoding puzzles to try it out themselves:

-THE LANGUAGE:
+http://ifdb.tads.org/viewgame?id=w5s3sv43s3p98v45

+#### Usage:
+Run "GostakTranslator.jar".
+The "gostak_dictionary.txt" file must be in the same directory as "GostakTranslator.jar".

+#### Sample Gostakian Text:
+"Finally, here you are.
+At the delcot of tondam, where doshes deave.
+But the doshery lutt is crenned with glauds.
+Glauds!
+How rorm it would be to pell back to the bewl and distunk them, distunk the whole delcot, let the drokes uncren them.
+But you are the gostak.
+The gostak distims the doshes.
+And no glaud will vorl them from you."

+#### The Language:
 The language in Carl Muckenhoupt's game is not named, but I call it "Gostakian" for ease of reference.
 It follows English syntax, and includes many English words: articles, prepositions, being verbs, and certain others are left in English, but most of the verbs and nouns are completely alien.
 Many of the objects and